deepgram/web-next/content/blog/posts/identifying-the-best-agent-to-respond-in-your-ivr-system/index.md

 I also created a **templates** folder in the main Python Flask project directory with a blank **index.html** file.
 We don’t need anything in this file but feel free to add any HTML or Jinja.

-To run the application, I fired up two terminals simultaneously in Visual Studio Codel, one to run my Flask application and another for ngrok.
+To run the application, I fired up two terminals simultaneously in Visual Studio Code, one to run my Flask application and another for ngrok.
 Both are important, and you’ll need the ngrok url to add to your Twilio dashboard.

 To run the Flask application, I used this command from the terminal: